-A multi-campus articulation agreement exists between Hawai'i Community College, Honolulu Community College, Kapi'olani Community College, Kaua'i Community College, University of Hawai'i Maui College, and the University of Hawai'i-West O'ahu (UHWO).
-Students in the Associate in Science in Creative Media (AS-CM) program who would like to pursue a Bachelor of Arts in Humanities with a Concentration in Creative Media or a Bachelor of Applied Science with a Concentration in Creative Media at the University of Hawai'i West O'ahu will have a transfer pathway into these selected BA programs.
-For more information please contact Meidor Hu (808) 934-2590.
+A multi-campus articulation agreement exists between Hawai'i Community College, Honolulu Community College, Kapi'olani Community College, Kaua'i Community College, Leeward Community College, Windward Community College, University of Hawai'i Maui College, and the University of Hawai'i-West O'ahu (UHWO).
+Students in the Associate in Science in Creative Media (AS-CM) program who would like to pursue a Bachelor of Arts in Creative Media with a Concentration in General Creative Media will have a transfer pathway into this BA program.